Morning-Train/LaravelResources/README.md

 ```

 ## Configuration
-Register your resources in `config/resources.php`:
+Register your resources and operations in `config/resources.php`:

 The first level key corresponds to namespace, and value is an array of your resource classes.
 You can give resources custom names with array keys, and nest arrays of resources.
 Just make sure all items have unique keys.